 Contributing to open source is a great way to hone your skills while working on real-world projects.
 But, for new developers, this process can seem daunting.

-After all, when you create a pull request, you are opening up your code for people to give feedback and criticize.
+After all, when you create a pull request, you open up your code for people to give feedback and criticize.

 This is where open source mentorship programs like Google Summer of Code (GSoC) come in and bridge the gap between new developers and large open-source codebases.

 What is Google Summer of Code (GSoC)?

-GSoC is an annual program from Google focusing on bringing students and new developers into to open source.
+GSoC is an annual program from Google focusing on bringing students and new developers into open source.

-Each summer, participating mentees get to work on open source projects from the hundreds of organizations that participate in GSoC.
-The participating mentees are paired with mentors from the participating organizations and are also paid a stipend during their period of mentorship.
+Each summer, participating mentees work on open source projects from the hundreds of organizations participating in GSoC.
+The participating mentees are paired with mentors from the participating organizations and are paid a stipend during their mentorship period.

 Here is a quick summary of the program before we dive deep into the details.